 Max Ernst is a Master’s Candidate at Yonsei University, with an academic Focus in International Security and International Trade and Economic Cooperation.
 Before commencing his graduate studies in Korea he worked and studied in China and Vietnam for two years.
 He holds a Bachelor’s Degree in Chinese Studies from the Johannes Gutenberg Universtiy Mainz.

 William Ritter is a Master’s degree holder in Global Affairs & Policy, with dual concentrations in International Security & Foreign Policy and East Asian Studies at Yonsei University’s Graduate School of International Studies.
-His research interests include the politico-economic rise of Asia, the resurgence of fundamental Islam in the modern era, and the implications of rapid globalization on contested national identities.
-He has conducted numerous unconventional warfare missions for the U.S. Army Special Operations Command in Iraq, from an array of overt and covert strategies within the full-range spectrum of influence operations to military diplomacy and kinetic operations.
-William Ritter is also a Bachelor of Arts degree recipient in Cultural Anthropology from the University of Arizona.
+His research interests include the politico-economic rise of Asia, the resurgence of fundamentalist ideologies in the modern era, the implications of rapid globalization on contested national identities, and the changing alliance structure and evolving defense posture of the United States.

 Mark Fagundes hails from the northern California wine country and has lived in Seoul, Korea for the past five years.
 He recently received his Master’s degree in International Development Cooperation from Yonsei University.
 His research has focused on forced migration and refugee issues as well as international education.